SergioFinix/Paynion/README.md

   AI-powered receipt analysis extracts itemized data from photos so participants can select what they ordered.

 - 🔀 **Cross-Chain Payments**
-  Built with [Hyperlane](https://www.hyperlane.xyz/) to enable payments across chains.
+  Built with [CCIP](https://chain.link/cross-chain) to enable payments across chains.
 Payees can request in one crypto (e.g., USDC on Celo) while others pay in a different one (e.g., USDT on Base or Ethereum).

-- 📩 **Decentralized Notifications**
-  No need to chase friends — Paynion uses web3-native notifications (e.g., Push Protocol) to remind debtors.

 - 🧠 **Smart Contract Ledger**
-  All agreements are recorded in a verifiable on-chain smart contract for transparency and trust.
+  All agreements are recorded in verifiable on-chain smart contracts for transparency and trust on the Mantle Network.

 ---

 ## 🛠 Tech Stack

-- ☁️ **Frontend:** React + Tailwind (Cursor-compatible)
+- ☁️ **Frontend:** React Native
 - 🔗 **Smart Contracts:** Solidity, deployed on multiple EVM-compatible chains
-- 🔄 **Cross-Chain Messaging:** Hyperlane Protocol
+- 🔄 **Cross-Chain Messaging:** CCIP
 - 🧠 **OCR & AI:** Gemini Vision / OCR API
-- 🔔 **Notifications:** Push Protocol
-- 🧪 **Dev Tools:** Hardhat, Foundry, Ethers.js
+- 🧪 **Dev Tools:** Foundry, Ethers.js

 ---